 Your first solo flight.

-Before you fly alone you will be required to have a skill tests with a different instructor.
+Before you fly alone you will be required to have a skill test with a different instructor.
 If he or she is pleased with your performance, then you will be sent out for your first solo.
 An instructor will still have to watch you from the ground, but you will be the only person in the cockpit of a flying plane for the first time.
 From this moment on you will have the possibility to rent a plane and fly it alone under your instructor’s oversight from the ground.

 At the same time, you can continue to take further lessons with an instructor too.
 The second half of your training is going to introduce you to cross-country flights.
 You will learn practical navigation skills using pilotage and dead reckoning.
 You will also learn to use some basic navigational instruments such as VOR/DME.
 The logic behind these instruments can be tricky to learn so we recommend you practice on the ground before each flight.
-We offer high quality simulator applications so you can easily learn the secrets of these instruments.
+We offer high-quality simulator applications so you can easily learn the secrets of these instruments.

-After a cross-country check flight, you will be required have a cross-country solo flight as well.
+After a cross-country check flight, you will be required to have a cross-country solo flight as well.
 It’s a stressful process because navigation with classical methods can be difficult for someone who may have just started flying alone a few weeks or months prior.
 But fear not, because you are allowed to utilize backup systems, so you won’t get lost.
 You can use our Direct-To Aviation GPS app to always find your way back home.

 You should celebrate this great accomplishment but don’t forget that your journey has just begun… In part 2 we will show what’s left to do in order to fly for airlines.